 Dec.
 11, 2018: Jury unanimously convicts Pell on all charges.

 Feb.
 26, 2019: Suppression order forbidding publication of any details about the trial is lifted.
-Prosecutors abandon second trial on the Ballarat charges.
+Prosecutors abandon second trial.

-March 13, 2019: Judge announces Pell is sentenced to 6 years in prison on five sex abuse convictions and must serve 3 years and 8 months before he is eligible for parole.
+March 13, 2019: Judge announces Pell is sentenced to 6 years in prison on five sex abuse convictions and must serve a minimum of 3 years and 8 months before he is eligible for parole.